xraypy/feff85exafs/src/README.md

 This presumes that `pot` and `xsph` have already been run and that the `phase.bin` file is accessible.

-* `GENFMT/libonepath.a`: This is the Fortran entry point.
+* `GENFMT/libonepath.so`: This is the Fortran entry point.
-* `GENFMT/libfeffpath.a`: This is the C wrapper around the Fortran onepath
+* `GENFMT/libfeffpath.so`: This is the C wrapper around the Fortran onepath
 * `GENFMT/feffpath.h`: This is the header file, almost certainly required by any language wrapper
 * `GENFMT/feffpath_wrap.c`: This is the SWIG generated wrapper file for use with the Perl wrapper
 * `GENFMT/FeffPathWrapper.pm`: This is the SWIG generated Perl wrapper

-`libonepath.a` and `libfeffpath.a` will be installed to the same location (`/usr/local/lib`, etc) as the Feff libraries.
+`libonepath.so` and `libfeffpath.so` will be installed to the same location (`/usr/local/lib`, etc) as the Feff libraries.

 The other three files are "installed" into the proper place in the